sahilsaxena910/webapp/README.md

 Important Notes
 Ensure that necessary AWS credentials and permissions are set up before applying the Terraform configuration.
 The generated SSL certificate is self-signed and intended for testing purposes.
 For production use, consider using a valid SSL certificate from a Certificate Authority.
+This is a demo module and with the basic capabilities.
+It can be extended with various capabilities and can provide more flexibility to users to setup tags and other properties.
+However, for now it is limited.